![]() |

 This is the thought that came to me when I was told privately a former SGPL coach lamented his players are not equipped with strong fundamentals in order to allow them to play according to the tactics he had in mind.

-Tactical board was used in tactical planning |
+Tactical board was used in tactical planning

 "The quality is not too bad, but not very good.
 Some players have better technique, while some have not enough but make up for it with energy." said coach Yoshida to the broadsheet.

-Kudos for the Japanese coach for being candid in his first assessment and it certainly affirmed the fact that we do have players who are not strong in their basic foundations of the game.
+Kudos to the Japanese coach for being candid in his first assessment and it certainly affirmed the fact that we do have players who are not strong in their basic foundations of the game.

-We seen it for ourselves in those two matches played at the National Stadium and it was not hard to see who were the guilty ones for not living up to the expectations for some of those basic mistakes committed in those games.
+We saw it for ourselves in those two matches played at the National Stadium and it was not hard to see who were the guilty ones for not living up to the expectations for some of those basic mistakes committed in those games.

-Coach Yoshida showing example in training |
+Coach Yoshida showing examples in training

 WHAT IS A 'NATIONAL COACH'?